toschief/Dell-Latitude-7400-Hackintosh/README.md

 Follow the [Guidelines](https://github.com/toschief/Dell-Latitude-7400-Hackintosh/blob/4308263a2a95329e4da731433a0454f5ce33eca4/CONTRIBUTING.md)

 ## Credits
-- toschief
+- toschief for EFI and Guide
-- dortina
+- dortina for Opencore and Opencore Guide
-- OpenIntelWireless
+- OpenIntelWireless for Intel Wifi and Bluetooth
+- Apple for macOS
-- All other file creators
+- All other file creators for their great work on hardware support